GWR 4900 Class: Production

 The first fourteen examples were despatched to the arduous proving grounds of the Cornish Main Line.
 They were so successful here and elsewhere on the GWR system that by the time the first production batch had been completed a further twenty were on order (Lot 268, 4981–99 and 5900).
 Further orders followed throughout the 1930s and early 1940s.
 By 1935, 150 were in service and the 259th and last Hall, No. 6958 Oxburgh Hall, was delivered in 1943.
 Thereafter further deliveries were of the '6959 Modified Hall' class.

 Oil firing

 Eleven Hall class locomotives were converted to oil-firing in the period 1946–1950.
 While in this condition they were renumbered into the 3900 series.
 When the oil-firing was removed, they reverted to their old numbers.
+A proposal to convert preserved locomotive 4965 Rood Ashton Hall to oil firing was confirmed in March 2024.

 Performance

 As indicated by their continuing production, the Hall class proved to be very successful in a variety of different roles from goods work to passenger services, although barred from several cross-country and branch lines because of their red weight classification.
 According to Peter Herring, 'they were the first true mixed traffic locomotives, and as such precursors of the Stanier 'Black Five', Thompson B1 and BR Standard 5MT 4-6-0.'
 (However, while they were forerunners of these highly successful and numerous 4-6-0 types, there were several successful 2-6-0 and 4-6-0 ‘mixed traffic’ types on the GWR and other British railways before them, - not least the GWR 4300 Class they were designed to replace.)